-4.2 Three items of comment have been received from members of the public.
-These include two items of objections which raise the following points:

-- If this development goes ahead it would totally obscure the adjacent fire station from road users on the A6 towards Carnforth - It introduces another junction and standing traffic on an already busy A6 accident blackspot. - It is opposite Clarksfield Road junction and in the vicinity of junctions of Acorn Meadow and St Michaels Lane. - The grassy area within the adjacent the fire station site floods in heavy and rainfall any development would increase the run off into this area, and has potential to flood the fire station - The development will not contribute to the overstretched services i.e., schools and doctors - Any proposed development in the village should be totally allocated and priced accordingly for local first time buyers only
+- 4.2 Three items of comment have been received from members of the public.
+These include three items of objections which raise the following points: - If this development goes ahead it would totally obscure the adjacent fire station from road users on the A6 towards Carnforth - It introduces another junction and standing traffic on an already busy A6 accident blackspot. - It is opposite Clarksfield Road junction and in the vicinity of junctions of Acorn Meadow and St Michaels Lane. - The grassy area within the adjacent the fire station site floods in heavy and rainfall any development would increase the run off into this area, and has potential to flood the fire station - The development will not contribute to the overstretched services i.e., schools and doctors - Any proposed development in the village should be totally allocated and priced accordingly for local first time buyers only - Concerns regarding the proximity of the house within plot 1 to the side elevation of 35 Rydal Road which includes a secondary kitchen window and a bathroom window.

-The third item of public comment neither supports nor objections to the scheme but raises concerns regarding potential issues with onsite parking provision.
+The fourth item of public comment neither supports nor objections to the scheme but raises concerns regarding potential issues with onsite parking provision.